Mike Davis Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 - Note: Davis' stats vs. Bills date back to 2016.

-- The Bills allow 114.8 yards per game on the ground, the NFL's 17th-ranked rush defense.
+- The Bills have the NFL's 17th-ranked defense against the run, allowing 114.8 yards per game.

-- This season the Bills have given up 18 rushing TDs.
-They are ranked 28th in the NFL in that category.
+- The Bills have given up 18 rushing touchdowns, 28th in the league.

 Recent Performances

-- Against the Lions last week, Davis rushed seven times for 28 yards (four yards per attempt).
+- In last week's matchup with the Lions, Davis rushed for 28 yards on seven carries (averaging four yards per carry).

+- During his last three games, Davis has rushed for 93 yards (31.0 per game) on 24 carries.

 Davis' Atlanta Teammates